Updated December, 2020.

 ☑️ Generating bills and sending out client invoices

-On the other hand, if you’re working for a litigation team, you will spend more time doing case research, taking notes at trial, and helping with depositions and discovery.
+On the other hand, if you’re working for a litigation team, you will spend more time doing tasks like:

 One of our recent paralegal graduates, Sadique Alexander, decided to work in personal injury.
 He completed his internship at Diamond & Diamond Lawyers LLP, a Toronto law firm that specializes in this are of law.